 Water Quality Reports are summaries of yearly testing done by EPA-certified laboratories.
 They inform the public about detected contaminants, their concentrations, and any potential health implications.

-This testing helps us benchmark and monitor water quality changes over time, detect new contaminants, and keep our customers informed on an ongoing basis.
+This testing helps us benchmark and monitor water quality changes over time, detect new contaminants, and keep our customers informed.

 What Are PFAS Reports?